 Although I’m a 90s kid, the 80s had the best music and movies going.
 From Live Aid in 1985 featuring the artists at the time who were and are legends today, to all these iconic movies, it was a great decade for pop culture.
-I wasn’t sure what today’s post would be so I ran a poll, and this idea was the winner so without further ado, here’s my favourites from the era:
+Here’s are seven cult-classic 80s movies you must watch at least once.

 Back to the Future (1985)